 Generally, staff new to the University is hired at a salary between the minimum of the assigned range and the market reference point of the specific pay range of that position.
 It is assumed that experience in the job is necessary before an individual can be “fully functioning” in their position.
 Midpoint salaries are close in proximity to the “market” salary for someone who is proficient and fully functioning in a job.
 Usually, it takes at least 2-3 years of doing the same job to become proficient at it.
 When determining a starting salary, the KSAS Human Resources Office will consider the applicant’s prior experience and/or education directly related to the position and compare to incumbents in a similar position to ensure internal equity.

 JHU believes that staff should receive ongoing feedback about their work and that they should be compensated according to their performance.
 New employees should be evaluated before the completion of their 120-day Introductory Employment Period. (a sample Introductory Period Review Form is shown below).
 Thereafter, each staff member should receive periodic performance evaluations by his/her supervisor and an annual, formal review at least once a year.

 The evaluation should be an objective and accurate documentation of the individual’s job performance over the entire preceding year.
-The KSAS Performance Appraisal Form is initiated by the staff member and completed by the supervisor; a face-to-face meeting should be held to discuss the evaluation and to set mutual goals for the upcoming year.
-See Word Document: Performance Appraisal Guidelines
+The Word Document: KSAS Performance Evaluation Form is initiated by the staff member and completed by the supervisor; a face-to-face meeting should be held to discuss the evaluation and to set mutual goals for the upcoming year.

 The Salary Review Date for merit increases is the annual anniversary date of the date hired or promoted into the most recent position.